malatindez/mal-packet-weaver/README.md

 public:
     // Here you can use any number.
 UniquePacketID is uint32_t, CreatePacketID is a helper that combines two 16-bit unsigned integers so there's no conflicts. static constexpr UniquePacketID static_type = CreatePacketID(MySubsystem, 0x0010);
-    static constexpr float time_to_live = 60.0f;
+    // Time to live defines how much the Dispatcher should wait til discarding the packet. static constexpr float time_to_live = 60.0f;

     // Add your packet-specific data fields here